About

 - LLM Function Calling:

-- Server-side to execute the function at the current evaluation context.
+- Server-side: to execute the function in the current evaluation context.

-- Client-side to call the function using HTTP protocol.
+- Client-side: to call the function using the HTTP protocol.

-- And more, as developer now has access to information about the back-end.
+- And more, as developers now have access to comprehensive back-end information.

 JSON Lines

-Vovk.ts includes first class support for JSON Lines format, which is a convenient way to implement “one request - many responses”.
-It’s perfect for LLM completions, but also opens up a new field for experiments, such as progressive responses and polling.
-JSONLines is another kind of output that uses iteration
+Vovk.ts includes first-class support for the JSON Lines format, which is a convenient way to implement “one request - many responses”.
+It’s perfect for LLM completions and also opens up new possibilities for experiments, such as progressive responses and polling.
+JSON Lines is another output type that uses the iteration

 header doesn’t include application/jsonl